mantycore/chant/schema.md

 - proofs (_f_ of the plaintext hashes of both messages and private key + salt, also pid of the original message)
 - ciphertext (_f_ of the plaintext, plus see below)

-I guess _both_ inner post and outer post (and also encrypted post) must have timestamp and version fields.
+I guess _both_ plaintext post and encrypted post must have timestamp and version fields.

 Ciphertext in current version is based on the outer post, so all other signatures are inside the secretbox.